amerotz/deep_learning_project/README.md

 ```
 python3 src/train.py -i -ld {CKPT} -m {'greedy', 'topk', 'topp'} -t {TEMPERATURE}
 ```
 The model can be sampled with greedy, Top-P and Top-K sampling.
-Generation starts from an empty sequence starting with '<sos>' and continues until either the maximum sequence length is reached or a '<eos>' token is generated.
+Generation starts from an empty sequence starting with `<sos>` and continues until either the maximum sequence length is reached or a `<eos>` token is generated.

 Output is printed to the console.
 To listen to the output:
 - create an ABC-file with the following fields: